-The MBA program consists of one three-semester-hour foundation course and 36 semester hours of core, advanced, and Capstone courses.
-After reviewing the student’s transcripts at the time of admission, the MBA advisor determines the number of foundation courses a student must take.
+The MBA programs consists of one three-semester-hour foundation course and 36 semester hours of core, advanced, and capstone courses.
+After reviewing the student’s transcripts at the time of admission, the graduate advisor determines whether the foundation course must be completed.

-The foundation course prepares students for their core, advanced, and Capstone courses.
-Students must complete or be waived from the appropriate foundation course before enrolling in most core and any advanced course work, in accordance with the designated prerequisites for 6000-level courses.
+The foundation course prepares students for their core, advanced, and capstone courses.
+Students must complete or be waived from the foundation course before enrolling in most core and any advanced course work, in accordance with the designated prerequisites for 6000-level courses.

 , or contact your advisor for more information about CLEP and DSST exams.)